 Tips and Tricks for Vegan Lifestyle

-- Everyone’s body requires a different amount of nutrients.
-So, consult a doctor or a nutritionist before undergoing a change.
+• Everyone’s body requires a different amount of nutrients.
+So, consult a doctor or a nutritionist before changing.
 If you have any deficiencies, he/ she may give you supplements to fill the holes in your diet.

 In the end, veganism is a choice made by an individual, after assessing the benefits it would provide your body.
 As each person is different and so is his/her health, it does require a different unique and specific diet.